JobMeulenbeld/Device_Drivers/Drivers/char_device/README.md

 - Handle `open()`, `read()`, `write()`, and `release()` system calls
 - Exchange data between user space and kernel space
 - Log device activity using `printk`
-- Manually create a `/dev/` entry to interact with the device
+- Automatically create a `/dev/` entry to interact with the device

 ---